Confronting the deadly pandemic

 HIV lowers the body's immune response, and without effective treatment, leaves people living with the disease much more vulnerable to deadly opportunistic infections like tuberculosis (TB).
-TB is the single biggest killer of people living with HIV, with more than 400,000 dying each year.
+TB is the single biggest killer of people living with HIV, accounting for one in three AIDS-related deaths.
 However, according to WHO, only one in four people living with HIV estimated to have developed TB in 2016 had access to ARV treatment.

 Fight is not over as AIDS deaths remain high

 Clinic closure marks milestone for HIV treatment in Myanmar

 Gilead fails to keep promise on access to lifesaving drug for people living with HIV